 This error only shows up when you use an older lens such as Nikon 50mm f/1.4D with an aperture ring and the lens aperture is not set to the minimum aperture.
 When you change lenses, you might accidentally rotate the aperture ring on the lens, which would trigger the error.
 The solution is to set the lens aperture to the largest f-number (minimum aperture) such as f/16 and lock it in place so that the aperture ring does not accidentally get changed again.
-Check out this article from Nikon on the same subject.

 A triangle with the letter “F”